Skip to main content

 Policy Regarding Student Teaching Placements where Relatives are Employed or Attending School

 When completing the application for student teaching, teacher candidates are required to disclose information to their program/department coordinator and the Field Experience and School Partnerships Office regarding relatives employed or attending school in any school district where placement could occur.
-The term “relative” includes parents, spouse, children, step-children, siblings, aunts, uncles and/or in-laws.
-Under most circumstances, teacher candidates will not be placed in districts where relatives are employed.
+The term “relative” includes parents, spouse, children, step-children, siblings, aunts, uncles, and/or in-laws.
+Under most circumstances, teacher candidates will not be placed in districts where relatives are employed or be placed in districts from which they graduated/attended.
 Failure to provide this information may jeopardize continuation in that placement or the program.

 Eligibility to Student Teach

-To qualify to student teach, teacher candidate’s academic and student conduct records are reviewed by the program/department student teaching coordinator at the beginning and end of the semester prior to student teaching.
-Teacher candidates may also reference the section entitled “Policies Related to Participation in Field Experiences, Student Teaching and Internships” in the SUNY Cortland College Catalog.
-The review includes categories established by the College and the department of the teacher candidate’s major:
+To qualify to student teach, the teacher candidate’s academic and student conduct records are reviewed by the program/department student teaching coordinator at the beginning and end of the semester prior to student teaching.
+Teacher candidates may also reference the section entitled “Policies Related to Participation in Field Experiences, Student Teaching and Internships” in the SUNY Cortland University Catalog.
+The review includes categories established by the university and the department of the teacher candidate’s major:

 • GPA, overall and in designated portions of the degree program